Articles on South Carolina Law

 The Scenario

 It happens every day.
-People have a few drinks and feel like they’re ok to drive home, before getting pulled over by chance and cited with a charge of driving under the influence (DUI) or Driving with an Unlawful Alcohol Concentration (DUAC).
+People have a few drinks and feel like they’re ok to drive home, but by chance they are pulled over by law enforcement and cited with a charge of driving under the influence (DUI) or Driving with an Unlawful Alcohol Concentration (DUAC).

 Maybe you went to meet a friend for dinner and had a couple glasses of wine.
-Like most people, you would probably feel like there’s no question that you are not impaired and are ok to drive, but should you go through a DUI checkpoint on your way home, you could fail a sobriety test.
+Like most people, you would probably feel like there’s no question that you are not impaired and are ok to drive, but should you go through a DUI checkpoint on your way home, law enforcement could ask you to step out of your vehicle, you could take sobriety tests, and the officer could arrest you for DUI.

-No matter what the case is, it’s important to remember that these situations can and do happen every day.
-Whether you didn’t realize that you were impaired or you felt like you’d get away with driving under the influence, you were pulled over, were just going to drive a mile or so home, were going to follow a friend home, and now you’re in danger of losing your ability to drive.
+No matter what the case, it’s important to remember that these situations can and do happen every day.
+Whether you didn’t realize that you were impaired, were just going to drive a mile or so home, or were going to follow a friend home… now you’re in danger of losing your privilege to drive.

 A driver’s license is something we take for granted, and only when it’s gone do you truly feel the impact on your life.
-One DUI (Driving Under the Influence) could be all it takes to have your driving ability suspended; one little mistake may cost you big time.
+One DUI (Driving Under the Influence) arrest could be all it takes to have your driving privileges suspended; one little mistake may cost you big time.

 You may not realize it before it happens.
 But how often do you spontaneously leave to have a drink with a friend, or run to the store for a few things?
 Maybe you’re cooking dinner and you realize that you’re missing an ingredient you thought you had.
 Normally, you’d just dash out and pick it up.
 Without your driver’s license, the things that used to seem easy and effortless now take major planning time.